offerzen/integration_test_kit/README.md

 end
 ```

-You are now able to run commands with a POST to `/integration_test_kit/commands/example`.
+You are now able to run commands with a POST to `/integration_test_kit/commands/name=example`, or with `"name": "example"` in the body as JSON.

 ## Contributing
 Feel free to create an issue or submit a PR.